RedHat-UX/red-hat-design-system/docs/tokens/index.md

 {% endcta %}

 ## Token categories
-Token categories (h2)

 We want your feedback on our tokens.
-Contact us if there are missing values or if you have an idea for an output format or tool integration.
+[Contact us][contact] if there are missing values or if you have an idea for an output format or tool integration.

 <nav id="token-categories-nav" class="multi-column--min-400-wide">
   <figure>